 Current project include:

-• Maintaining A Gypsy’s Kiss blog (https://www.agypsyskiss.com) and A Gypsy’s Kiss channel on YouTube (https://agypsyskiss.tv), documenting their search for Fenn’s treasure.
+• Maintaining A Gypsy’s Kiss blog (http://www.agypsyskiss.com) and A Gypsy’s Kiss channel on YouTube (http://agypsyskiss.tv), with business partner, Shelley Carney, documenting their search for Fenn’s treasure.